-If a filename is given and the -v[erify] switch is specified, the file will be written to record progress, errors etc.
+If a filename is given and the -V[ERIFY] or -VERBI[NT] switch is specified, the file will be written to record progress, errors etc.

-All known documentation on this switch mentions that the text should be "suppress_output" rather than "suppress".
-This is an error in the documentation as the source code for gbak shows that the switch must be "suppress".
+All previously known documentation on this switch mentions that the text should be "suppress_output" rather than "suppress".
+This is an error in the documentation as the source code for qbak shows that the switch must be "suppress".